microsoft/MIDI/README.md

 The existing MIDI APIs on Windows talk almost directly to MIDI 1.0 drivers.
 In Windows MIDI Services, the architecture is built around a central Windows Service, much like our audio system today.
 It also uses a much faster IO mechanism for speaking to the USB driver vs what our MIDI 1.0 API uses today.
 This provides much more flexibility, including the potential for multi-client use, and good baseline speed with our new class driver.
 We are working on shims and abstractions which will allow some of the existing MIDI 1.0 APIs to talk to the service rather than directly to the driver.

 Here is where we currently stand with planned backwards compatibility.
-Note this is largely "best effort" and not a commitment other than ensuring we do not break existing applications using these APIs in supported ways.

-Backwards compatibility with WinMM and WinRT APIs will be a post-1.0 feature, but shortly after that first release.
+Backwards compatibility for WinMM and WinRT APIs will be a post-1.0 feature, but shortly after that first release.

 | API | What you should expect |
 | --------------- | ----------------------------------- |